hgyxbll/cheat/README.md

-If the compiler works like Microsoft C/C++ (commonly known as `cl.exe`) and defines both `__BASE_FILE__` and `__FILE__` wrong, then the test suite will be empty unless the path is fed to the compiler manually.
+If the compiler works like Microsoft C/C++ (commonly known as `cl.exe`) and defines both `__BASE_FILE__` and `__FILE__` wrong, then the test suite will be empty.

+The definition should be fed to the compiler manually.

 ### 5.6   Debugging

-It is not possible to attach a breakpoint to any of the identifiers that are part of the programming interface, but attaching them to `CHEAT_GET(name)` or `cheat_check()` should work instead.
+It is not possible to attach a breakpoint to any of the identifiers that are part of the programming interface.

+Attaching one to `CHEAT_GET(name)` or `cheat_check()` should work instead.

 ## 6   Screenshots